Travel.State.Gov > International Travel > Country Information > Montenegro International Travel Information

-Road Conditions and Safety: Roads in Montenegro are often poorly maintained, especially in rural areas.
-Roads leading to Montenegro’s coastal areas are in better condition, but are overcrowded during summer season.
+Road Conditions and Safety: Roads in Montenegro are not up to U.S. standards, especially in rural areas.
+Roads leading to Montenegro’s coastal areas are in better condition but are overcrowded during summer season.
 Drivers can be reckless and aggressive, and accidents are frequent.

 Taxis: Metered taxi service is safe, although foreigners are sometimes charged higher rates.
 Taxis generally do not pick up passengers on the street and must be ordered by phone or SMS.

 Public Transportation: Trains, buses, and ferries often use aging and poorly-maintained equipment.

 Roadside assistance is available by dialing 19807, +382 (0)20 234 467 or +382 (0)20 234 999.
 Other local emergency numbers are police: 122; fire department: 123; and ambulance: 124.

 See our road safety page for more information.
 Also, we suggest that you visit the website of Montenegro’s National Tourism Organization and the Auto-moto Association of Montenegro, the national authority responsible for road safety.